Wildlife of the Bronx: Beaver

 North American beaver were once endemic in the New York City area but disappeared in the early 19th century due to being trapped for their fur and deforestation reducing their habitat.
 The first known sighting of a beaver in the city since that time was in 2007, when one built a lodge along the Bronx River, near the Bronx Zoo.
 The lodge was reported to be 12 feet long and 4 feet tall.
 The animal was nicknamed José after José Serrano, a member of the US House of Representatives from the South Bronx who had been instrumental in obtaining federal funds to clean up the Bronx River.
 A second beaver, named Justin (after Justin Bieber), was seen in the area in 2010.

 Typical beaver lifetimes in the wild are 10–12 years.

 Birds

 The Bronx is situated along the Atlantic Flyway, a major route for migrating birds.
 A wide range pass through during migrations, in addition to those that nest, winter, or reside year-round.
 304 species have been reported to the Cornell Lab of Ornithology as of June 2022.
 In 1924, nine boys including Allan D. Cruickshank and Joseph Hickey, founded the Bronx County Bird Club.
+The Bronx is home to a surprising variety of bird species, including green heron, wild turkey, cliff swallow, blue-gray gnatcatcher, marsh wren, wood thrush, and orchard oriole.

+The Bronx is also the site of several harbor heron nesting colonies: Goose Island, and North and South Brother Islands; however, these islands are not open to the public.
+Pelham Bay Park has been designated as an Important Bird Area (IBA) by National Audubon, with over 250 species and 80 nesting species having been recorded there.
+The New York Botanical Garden has attracted a reported 229 species, with nesting species including green heron, great horned owl, and ruby-throated hummingbird.
+Other hotspots include Crotona Park, Pugsley Creek Park, and Soundview Park.